 If the flapper or flush valve seems worn or in poor shape, try replacing it.
 You should be able to find a replacement in most home improvement departments.
 Simple do-it-yourself installation instructions should be on the packaging.

-*Don’t take on toilet repairs unless you fell quiet confident in your ability to make these repairs.
+*Don’t take on toilet repairs unless you feel quiet confident in your ability to make these repairs.
 The Clackamas River Water Providers will not be responsible for any damage to your toilet because of faulty repairs.
 For leak detection tablets please contact us 503-723-3511.

-For everything you have ever wanted to know about toilets check out the toiletology website at https://www.toiletology.com/ .
+For everything, you have ever wanted to know about toilets check out the toiletology website at https://www.toiletology.com/ .